 The Oder Delta, spreading between the border of Poland and Germany, is a unique region.
 It is strategically located on one of the ecological crossroads in Europe being one of the most exciting wild areas in north-central Europe.
 The vast natural areas are mainly taken care of by nature itself and wildlife has begun to thrive in more natural densities.

-Located on the Baltic coast covering Poland and Germany is a unique region with a rich mosaic of large wild continental, marine and freshwater ecosystems.
-It is strategically located on one of the ecological crossroads in Europe.
+Located on the Baltic coast of Poland and Germany, the exciting Oder Delta is a unique and wild region boasting a rich mosaic of terrestrial, marine and freshwater ecosystems.
+Like the Rhodope Mountains, it is strategically located at one of Europe’s great ecological crossroads.

 The Oder Delta “big seven” charismatic species – the white-tailed eagle, European bison, beaver, elk, wolf, Atlantic sturgeon and grey seal – are some of the main attractions for guests.

-A new wilder landscape is beginning to take shape where wildlife is visible also in daytime and allowed to play its key ecological role again with minimum human intervention.
+A new wilder landscape is beginning to take shape in the delta, with ever more diverse and abundant wildlife playing its ecological role with minimum human intervention.

-The immense value of the area is recognised by setting aside two thirds of all land and water for nature conservation and rewilding purpose.
+The immense natural value of the area can be seen in the fact that two-thirds of all land and water are set aside for nature conservation and rewilding.